Reclaim disk space#

 OPTIMIZE TABLE command.

-Note that under certain conditions (e.g. including the presence of a
+Under certain conditions (for example, including the presence of a

-OPTIMIZE TABLE will copy the data to a new table containing just the current data, and then drop and rename the new table to match the old one.
-During this process, data modification will be blocked.
-This will require enough free space to store two copies of the current data at once.
+OPTIMIZE TABLE copies the data to a new table containing just the current data, and then drops and renames the new table to match the old one.
+During this process, data modification is blocked.
+This requires enough free space to store two copies of the current data at once.

 To ensure that the space is also reclaimed on standby nodes, run the command as below without any additional modifiers like